Brad Keller Player Props: Royals vs. Rangers

 Rangers Pitching Rankings (2022)

-- The pitching staff for the Rangers had a collective 8.3 K/9 last season, which ranked 21st in the league.

-- The Rangers had the 22nd-ranked team ERA across all league pitching staffs (4.22).
+- The Rangers had the 22nd-ranked team ERA among all league pitching staffs (4.22).

-- Rangers pitchers combined to give up 169 total home runs last year (one per game).
-That ranked 12th in baseball.

-- deGrom (1-0 with a 4.32 ERA and 27 strikeouts in 16 2/3 innings pitched) gets the start for the Rangers, his fourth of the season.
+- The Rangers are sending Eovaldi (1-2) to the mound for his fourth start of the season.
+He is 1-2 with a 6.32 ERA and 19 strikeouts through 15 2/3 innings pitched.

-- In his most recent appearance on Wednesday against the Kansas City Royals, the righty went seven innings, giving up two earned runs while surrendering seven hits.
+- The righty last appeared on Thursday against the Kansas City Royals, when he tossed five innings, allowing six earned runs while giving up 10 hits.

+- The 33-year-old has amassed an ERA of 6.32, with 10.9 strikeouts per nine innings, in three games this season.
+Opponents are hitting .323 against him.

 © 2023 Data Skrive.
 All rights reserved.